simsrw73/white-off/README.md

 Stylus is the best option for development.
 It has features for live updates when a theme is installed from a local file.

 See [Installation](https://github.com/openstyles/stylus/wiki/Usercss#installation) in Stylus documentation.

+## See Also

+[Faithlife Community Forum Search2G](https://github.com/simsrw73/userscripts) - Userscript for Tampermonkey to send forum searches to Google.

 ## Gallery